junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "How?"
 Anna's voice raises an alarmed degree.

-Jimmy explains the time when he tried to fight for the control and helped Anna win the fight against the angels.
+Jimmy explains the time when he tried to fight for control and helped Anna win the fight against the angels.
 He was there, too, when Anna blasted them away.

 "You saved my life," Anna murmurs, blinking in disbelief.
 She takes a large step forward, pulling him into a hug.
 The pressure makes the constant pain in his body worse, but Jimmy fights back the flinch, wrapping his arms around the girl's back.
 It feels too nice.
-It reminds him when he held his daughter like this.
+It reminds him of when he held his daughter like this.

 "Thank you," Anna pulls back eventually, then looks down, as if ashamed.
 "I'm so sorry I can't heal you."
 She makes a vague gesture at her own left eye and the rest of the body, mirroring Jimmy's wounds.
-"If only I have some grace."
+"If only I had some grace."

 "You are an angel?"
 Jimmy tenses.